Create-Technology-S4/.github/profile/README.md

 #### Week 18 (Client Project, Sprint 3)

-After working for a long time with my team mates, I realised that working towards a common goal is important but that helping others along the way is arguably even more important.
-Collaboration certaintly played a key role in determining this project's success.
+After working for a long time with my teammates, I realised that working towards a common goal is important but that helping others along the way is arguably even more important.
+Collaboration certainly played a key role in determining this project's success.
 Putting forward skills that other people aren't as strong in can benefit everyone.
 Throughout this project, I have taken notes on how doing research affects our prototypes.
-I have learned from others that conclusions drawn from the research is almost as important as the final product, esspetially for such an abstract project.
+I have learned from others that conclusions drawn from the research is almost as important as the final product, especially for such an abstract project.

 I have also provided some help to the other team members about programming.
-I have done some pair programming with [Giovanna](https://i464249.hera.fhict.nl/) to help her get a better graps of how the app works.
+I have done some pair programming with [Giovanna](https://i464249.hera.fhict.nl/) to help her get a better grasp of how the app works.
 With her input we managed to improve how the input text is processed to generate images.
-We have also experimented with a caching mechnaism to store images.
+We have also experimented with a caching mechanism to store images.

 #